Freedom of Information

 Can I request information Ofsted holds about me?

 Yes, although this information is exempt from disclosure to the public under the Act as there is a separate right of access provided by the Data Protection Act.
-For details of how to request your own personal data, including the notes from your lesson observation if you are a teacher go to the Data Protection Act page.
+For details of how to request your own personal data go to the Data Protection Act page.

 Can I see the evidence from a particular inspection?